Potters Village

-Potters Village is a township located on Antigua in Antigua and Barbuda.
+Potters Village is a village located on Antigua in Antigua and Barbuda.
 It is located in the north of the island, to the east of the capital, St. John's and southwest of Piggotts.

 The town has a Living Condition Index (unmet basic needs index) of 12.60 and an unemployment rate of 16.1.

 Demographics

 Potters Village has five enumeration districts.